EswarTalasila/GameDesign/project-2/README.md

 - Pause menu with resume, restart, and quit options
 - Dual ambient audio layers (dungeon ambience, train sounds)
 - Tile entity system — marker tiles painted in the editor are replaced with entity scenes at runtime
+- Objective panel HUD — live golden ticket counter (X/6) displayed in the top-left of the screen during dungeon runs

 ## Externally Sourced Content